Mike Golic: Broadcasting career

+Golic joined the DraftKings Network in 2021, and Golic Jr. did the same in following year.
+They co-hosted “GoJo and Golic” on the network from 2022 to 2025, and then moved to FanDuel Sports Network to co-host “Golic/Golic” that same year.

 Other appearances

 On April 27, 2008, it was announced Golic would appear alongside football's greatest players in the PS3 and Xbox 360 game, All-Pro Football 2K8.

 Golic made an appearance on ESPN's mini-series Tilt.
 He can be seen during the final episode eating a donut at the buffet table.
 Mike also appeared with Mike Greenberg on the TV series Guiding Light in 2008.

 In 2015, Golic was inducted into the National Wrestling Hall of Fame in the Outstanding American category, designated for those who have used wrestling as a stepping stone to success in other fields.

 Personal life

 Golic's older brother, Bob Golic, also played at University of Notre Dame.
 He earned multiple NFL All-Pro nose tackle honors and is currently a talk radio host Monday through Saturday on WNIR-FM in Akron, Ohio and co-hosts the Cleveland Browns television pre-game and post-game shows on Sundays on CBS affiliate WOIO-TV.
 Their father, Bob, also played football.

-Mike and Bob appeared with their father and their brother Greg on the May 28, 2009 of Mike and Mike in the Morning broadcast from Progressive Field in Cleveland.
-The three Golic brothers again appeared together on Mike and Mike on May 7, 2010, May 9, 2012, and May 31, 2017 when the show broadcast from Progressive Field.
+Mike and Bob appeared with their father and their brother Greg on the May 28, 2009, edition of Mike and Mike in the Morning broadcast from Progressive Field in Cleveland.
+The three Golic brothers again appeared together on Mike and Mike on May 7, 2010, May 9, 2012, and May 31, 2017, when the show broadcast from Progressive Field.
 Golic has stated numerous times on Mike and Mike he is a Cleveland Guardians and a Cleveland Cavaliers fan.

 Golic resides in South Bend, Indiana and Scottsdale, Arizona with his wife Christine.
 All three of Golic's children attended Notre Dame.
 His sons, Mike Jr. and Jake played football (Jake played the 2014–15 season with Cincinnati), while his daughter Sydney was a swimmer for the Irish.
-Mike Jr. signed with the Pittsburgh Steelers as an undrafted free agent following the 2013 NFL Draft.
+Mike Jr. signed with the Pittsburgh Steelers as an undrafted free agent following the 2013 NFL draft.

 In 2010, Golic co-wrote the book Mike and Mike's Rules for Sports and Life with co-host Mike Greenberg.